KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The corpse in the Dantooine Murder Mystery looked a bit crusty for such a fresh kill (Suggested by A Future Pilot)
 - The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)
 - The guards at the Korriban academy are all officers instead of soldiers (part of the Sith Soldier Texture Restoration)
+- There are two clones standing right next to each other in the Taris Upper City Cantina [ISSUE #77](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/77)
 - Vrook and Zhar wear the wrong color robes: [Vrook and Zhar Fix 1.0](http://deadlystream.com/forum/files/file/896-vrook-and-zhar-fix/)
 - Xor is non-human, while he was human in the XBox version: [Human Xor Restoration 1.0](http://deadlystream.com/forum/files/file/1091-human-xor-restoration/)